adafruit/seesaw/README.md

 # Introduction

 Seesaw is an open source microcontroller friend for other chips.
-It provides a variety of capabilities such as USB, ADC and DAC to chips that don't have them.
+It provides a variety of capabilities such as UART, ADC, DAC, extra GPIO, etc. to chips that don't have them.

 # Build

-TBD
+Load seesaw.atsln with Atmel Studio 7 and build

 # Contributing